tinkertanker/cpr_demo/README.md

 # CPR DEMO

-This is a demo of how to integrate CPR and ixwebsocket into a program.
+This is a demo of how to integrate CPR into a program.
 This program calls the openrouter API and uses their LLMs to generate a response.